 Short Info: use the tele-lens to make the tower more visible

 Look no further than the lengthy main street towards Nogata Water Distribution Tower at Shimoda Crossing for a stunning place to photograph in Nakano during cherry blossom season.
-With cherry blossom trees along the roadway, it’s the ideal location for some lovely springtime photos.
+With Sakura trees along the roadway, it’s the ideal location for some lovely springtime photos.